SHAANTJEEEE/SampleFocus-Unlocked/README.md

 # SampleFocus Unlocked
-Download any audio from SampleFocus for free.
+Download any audio from SampleFocus using python for free.

 Required librares:
 - requests